uselesstechjunks/leetcode/docs/source/dsa/interview.rst

 #.
 Write pseudocode

 	#.
 Think out loud in comments and in pseudocode.
 	#.
-During actual coding, swap all comments with actual code.
+During actual coding, swap comments with actual code.
 	#.
-If the approach itself is not clear, it's totally okay to say: I am not sure about this.
+If the approach itself is not clear, it's okay to say: I am not sure about this.
 Need a min to think about it.

 #.
 Approaching a solution

 	#.
-Get a brute force to work - verifies that we're solving the right problem and at least one approach works.
+Get a brute force to work - verifies that we're solving the right problem.

 		If an optimization on this isn't immediately clear, ask if it's okay to code this approach.

 	#.
 Think and talk about runtime and memory constantly

 		Interviewer needs to know that you're thinking about efficiency.
-Might give points even if we don't get to an optimal one.
+Might give points.

 	#.
 Whenever stuck, think about this:

 		#.
-What do we actually want?
+Can we map it to something that we know how to solve?
 		#.
-Is there anything that needs to happen for us to get there?
+What exactly is required?
 		#.
-What are all the things that could affect it?
+What's the easiest way to get us there?
 		#.
-What are all the possible cases of things that could happen?
+What's the bottleneck?
+What do we need to keep track of?
 		#.
+What other ways we can get there?

+	#.
 Getting to an optimal solution

 		#.
 One way to think about this - analyze current runtime.
 Check for data structures/approaches which are next better.
 Can any of them work?
 		#.
-Think if stuck because the input isn't structured well for the task at hand?
+Think if stuck because the input isn't structured well for the task at hand.

 			#.
-How can I preprocess the input so that the task gets done faster?
+Can I preprocess the input so that the task gets done faster?
 			#.
 We can either modify the algorithm to fit the data structure or modify the data structure to fit the algorithm.
 Latter is better.

 #.
 Writing code